 If something happens to your home, you need to step up and make sure that you protect your property from any additional damage – if it’s safe, of course.
 You need to prevent any extra loss or expense.
 If you don’t make an effort to reduce the costs of rebuilding your home, the insurance company won’t be impressed.
 This is usually one of your policy requirements, so it’s something that you’re obligated to do.
 If you don’t, the claim could be denied.

 5. Pay the insurance company.
-Not paying the insurance company = Claim denied.
+Not paying the insurance company = Trouble.

 If you’re facing a home insurance claim, you’ve got enough on your mind.
 The last thing you need is for your claim to be denied or to have to argue your case.
 To make the claims process go as quickly as possible – and avoid having your claim denied – make sure that you understand your responsibilities as the insured.
 You need to uphold your end of the bargain for the insurance company to uphold theirs.